 This one’s pretty obvious, but hey you never know.
 Girls, I recommend wearing this under your clothes.
 Guys can wear a bathing suit as their shorts.
 Here are some of my favorite swimsuits.
 Shein Bathing suits | Cupshe Bathing Suits

 You will be getting in and out of the water throughout the drive so I would recommend adding quick dry towels to your Road to Hana packing list!
-We always travel with our quick-dry towels which basically work like ShamWow towels for your body, along with being super compact and sand resistant!
-We have the Dock and Bay towels in blue and pink.
+We always travel with our quick-dry towels, which basically work like ShamWow towels for your body, along with being super compact and sand-resistant!

 Since you will be getting in and out of the water, make sure to bring sunscreen with you.
 We always use Blue Lizard Australian Sensitive Sunscreen SPF 30 or Juice Beauty SPF 30 Sport Moisturizer which are also safe for coral reefs!
 Maui is strict about sunscreens being coral reef safe, so it is now required.
 Don’t forget your cute sunhat!

 There are a lot of fun hiking trails throughout the Road to Hana, so bring some hiking clothes with you.
 I would suggest bringing a cute coverup for the beach along with a tank top and shorts for any hiking portions.
 I also recently just got these shorts, which look good on!

 I suggest bringing both shoes and sandals.
 This could be my overpacking issue, but since we rented a car, I was able to pack extra stuff.
 There are tons of hiking trails that are much more suited for sneakers.
 A lot of these trails can also be muddy.
 If you don’t want to carry two pairs of shoes, these Birkins could do the job for both beach and hiking.

 At some points, you might be hiking through the jungles of Maui.
 I found bug repellent was a nice addition to have with me.
 This is something you can just grab at a store in Maui.